TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 on March 06, 2013 at 5:50 PM

-AGAWAM - The City Cguncil has adopted a resolution at the urging of City Councilor George Bltzas opposing the 1 percent
+AGAWAM - The City Cguncil has adopted a resolution at the urging of City Councilor George Bitzas opposing the 1 percent

 Income tax hike proposed by the governor.